Detailed course offerings (Time Schedule) are available for

 Includes studio experiences that expand upon and combine intellectual and manual skills for the practice of industrial design.
 Emphasizes the ideation process with form development.
 Prerequisite: DESIGN 317.

 Advanced visualization and drawing using traditional and computer-aided approaches.
 Prerequisite: DESIGN 207 AND 211.

 View course details in MyPlan: DESIGN 319

 DESIGN 320 Industrial Design Special Projects (5, max.
 15) VLPA

-Progressive industrial design methodology and criticism introduced through projects corresponding to major international design competitions, visiting critics and lecturers, corporate sponsored projects, or faculty design research.
-Independent or group work on projects to expand students' visual research, drawing, modelmaking, presentation, and literacy skills.
+Progressive industrial design methodology and criticism introduced through independent or group work on projects to expand students' visual research, drawing, model making, presentation, and literacy skills.
 Includes contemporary manufacturing and information technologies.

 DESIGN 322 Presentation for Industrial Design I (5) VLPA

 Introduction to presentation skills, from quick sketching of design concepts to refined representation of the finished design in a two-dimensional format.
 Emphasis on accuracy and development of an individual style.
-Prerequisite: DESIGN 211; DESIGN 212.
+Prerequisite: DESIGN 316 and DESIGN 319.

 DESIGN 366 Editorial Visualizations (5) VLPA